Getting started with Connect

 Step 1: Host the app on a local web server

-You'll need a simple web server to serve the current directory containing your
+You need a simple web server to serve the directory containing your

-files.
-There are number of tools you can use to do this, but in this tutorial we'll be using
+helloworld.html files.
+There are several tools you can use to do this, this tutorial uses

 http-server (available via npm).